Union suit: Cultural references

 In Dashiell Hammett's 1930 novel The Maltese Falcon, private-eye Sam Spade "put(s) on a thin white union-suit".

-Union suits are referred to several times in Laura Ingalls Wilder's Little House on the Prairie books (1932-1971) about her family's pioneer life during the late 19th century in the United States.
+Union suits are referred to several times in Laura Ingalls Wilder's Little House on the Prairie books (1932–1971) about her family's pioneer life during the late 19th century in the United States.

 The union suit is mentioned in Harper Lee's 1960 novel, To Kill A Mockingbird, which is set in the rural American South in the years 1933–35.

 Buddy Ebsen wore a red union suit in the 1964 comedy Western film Mail Order Bride.

+In the 1985 western movie Silverado, Kevin Kline's character Paden wears one after his horse, clothes, pistols and hat have been stolen.
+In a shootout with one of the thieves a bullet pierces one of the trouser legs.

 Dave Lister, a character from the British sci-fi sitcom Red Dwarf, which aired on BBC Two between 1988 and 1999, can be seen wearing a union suit at various points throughout the series.

 The union suit appears in the 2003 film Cold Mountain, which is set during the American Civil War (1861–1865).

 In the HBO series Deadwood (2004–2006), which won an Emmy for costume design, and the sequel film Deadwood: The Movie (2019), the character of Al Swearengen (played by Ian McShane) is frequently seen in a union suit.
 He wears only the union suit in private, and when getting dressed in the morning, dons a matching three-piece suit over it.
 Although the union suit is visible even with the vest, this appears to be adequate for daily wear.
 For more formal occasions, the character added a dress shirt over the union suit, and a cravat or bow tie.

 In the 2010 expansion Undead Nightmare for the 19th century Western-themed game Red Dead Redemption, the player begins play wearing a union suit and can continue to wear it throughout the game, if desired.
 The outfit is available in the prequel Red Dead Redemption 2.

 In the opening to the second season of the Apple TV+ series Severance in 2025, the character of Mark Scout wears a red union suit.
 In the first season opening, in 2022, he wore red two-piece pajamas, echoing the procedure that severed his "innie" life as an office worker from his "outie" waking life.
-The series' wintry landscapes and backstory about a 19th century man named Keir Eagan are appropriate to 19th century red thermal union suit, which echoes Mark's increasing desire to reintegrate or unify his severed personality.

-Union suits, especially the rear flap, are used for comedic effect in Back to the Future Part III (1990), in the 1999 movie adaptation of The Wild Wild West, in 'the TV series Rugrats (1991-2021), and in the Family Guy episode "No Meals on Wheels" which originally aired in 2007.
+Union suits, especially the rear flap, are used for comedic effect in Back to the Future Part III (1990), in the 1999 movie adaptation of The Wild Wild West, in 'the TV series Rugrats (1991–2021), and in the Family Guy episode "No Meals on Wheels" which originally aired in 2007.